shossain/smolagents/README.md

 On top of this [`CodeAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent) class, we still support the standard [`ToolCallingAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.ToolCallingAgent) that writes actions as JSON/text blobs.
 But we recommend always using `CodeAgent`.

-## How smol is it really?
+## How smol is this library?

-We strived to keep abstractions to a strict minimum: the main code in `agents.py` is only ~1,000 lines of code.
+We strived to keep abstractions to a strict minimum: the main code in `agents.py` has <1,000 lines of code.
 Still, we implement several types of agents: `CodeAgent` writes its actions as Python code snippets, and the more classic `ToolCallingAgent` leverages built-in tool calling methods.
+We also have multi-agent hierarchies, import from tool collections, remote code execution, vision models...

 By the way, why use a framework at all?
 Well, because a big part of this stuff is non-trivial.
 For instance, the code agent has to keep a consistent format for code throughout its system prompt, its parser, the execution.
 So our framework handles this complexity for you.
 But of course we still encourage you to hack into the source code and use only the bits that you need, to the exclusion of everything else!